rt2yrru/youtube_dl_custom_old/README.md

 #1.py

      - It starts to download the video mentioned in _url_,with ydl_opts as the parameter.
      -  It will create a json file a.json which gets re written every time,you can use it to create a custom logger and display it as realtime progress
     -  The json is also printed in the terminal and cleared every time,so that you can see the realtime progress</td>
-    -  It will send a custom notification at 80 percent progress so that you can prepare the code, at 100 % or finished,a notification of 'file download ' will appear to notify you that the file has been downloaded </td>
+    -  It will send a custom notification at 80 percent progress so that you can prepare the code,at 100 % or finished,a notification of 'file download ' will appear to notify you that the file has been downloaded </td>

 #2.py